PROFILE - Grade 11

 2) a similar level of income and quality of life

-3) common historical experience, historical memory
+3) commonality of historical experience, historical memory

-4) belonging to the same age group
+4) belonging to a single age group

-1) international differentiation 2) international integration
+1) interethnic differentiation 2) international integration

-3) cultural pluralism 4) interethnic conflict
+3) cultural pluralism 4) ethnic conflict

-4) the creation of na-tsi-o-nal-but one-kind-of states
+4) the creation of na-qi-o-nal-but one-but-native states

-5 ...
+5 .
 Are the following judgments about interethnic relations correct?

-6 ...
+6 .
 Are the following judgments about national identity correct?

 1) only A is true 2) only B is true